Every audit is done by me. Not a junior. Not a bot. One person, every time.

 A score of “57” from 30 prompts isn’t a number; it’s a range.
 Every dimension ships with a binomial 95% CI so you can tell signal from noise — and don’t over-react to a 4-point movement that’s inside the margin.

 $2,000.
 One week.
 100–300 buying-intent prompts across four engines.
-One analyst, one report, one plan you can start Monday.
+One analyst, one report, one plan ranked by impact.
 Or run the free site scan first.